 Jeffrey B. Kozek, J.D., CFCC – Principal

-Jeffrey B. Kozek, a founding member and Principal of Resolution Management Consultants, Inc., (RMC) has spent his entire professional career associated with the prevention, mitigation and resolution of claims and disputes in construction and supply contracting.
+Jeffrey B. Kozek, J.D., CFCC, a founding member and Principal of Resolution Management Consultants, Inc., (RMC) has spent his entire professional career associated with the prevention, mitigation and resolution of claims and disputes in construction and supply contracting.
 He has worked with public and private owners, contractors, architects, engineers and attorneys in the development of contract provisions and procedures; in the implementation of these procedures and in the monitoring of ongoing construction; in developing independent schedule delay and disruption analyses; in overseeing, reviewing and evaluating the delay analysis work product of others; and in calculating damages and performing productivity analyses.

 Project Management assignments have included contract and project procedures development, the crafting of forms for use in the field for purposes of identifying, tracking and monitoring work performed and time and cost of performance, and developing documents for dealing with change or variation orders.
 Assignments have included condominiums, production facilities, detention centers, wastewater treatment facilities, drilling rigs and casino/hotels.